Clockiscool1234/yt-2005-watch/readme.md

 # ARCHIVING ON 1 DEC 2023 - SEE BELOW

 # yt-2005-watch
-A YouTube frontend written with the YouTubeI api, otherwise more commonly known as the InnerTube API.
+A YouTube frontend written with the Invidious api.

 ## Requirements
 - Webserver (preferably, Apache)
-- PHP ≥ 7.2.5 (Minimum Twig requirement)
+- PHP ≥ 7.2.5
-- cURL extension for PHP

 ## Setup
 1. Go to your webserver's documentroot, then do `git clone https://github.com/pixdoet/yt-2005-watch.git` on the directory.
 2. You're done!
-If you wanna configure stuff, edit `includes/config.inc.php`, where the values are clearly marked in the comments.
+If you wanna configure stuff, edit `includes/server.php`, where you can change the instance of invidious.

 ## Directory structure
 - `/includes/`: Contains include files for the PHP code
     - `/includes/html/`: Contains HTML files used for includes (no results, header etc)
-- `/templates/`: HTML templates for Twig
 - `/yts/`: Contains static files (YouTube Static)

+## Fixes:
+- Uses Invidious instead of youtubei due to bugs
+- Adds missing images and pages

 ## License
 Apache 2.0